dunhamsteve/ios/README.md

 The `restore` command will restore the files in a domain into a directory tree.

 The `dumpkeys` command will dump the readable portions of the keychain to json.

+The `encryptkeys` command will encrypt the dumped portions of the keychain back to a property list.

 The `apps` command will list the installed apps.